lagwy/DOcloud-Cutting-Stock-Java-Sample/README.md

 tuple set as a Java `List`.

 The DOM also includes collector classes that comprise the inputs and outputs of the master problem and subproblem.
-These classes are used by the DOcloud API to serialize the input and deserialize the output as part of the solve job request.
+These classes are used by the DOcplexcloud API to serialize the input and deserialize the output as part of the solve job request.

 The structure of the code strongly mirrors the algorithm described above.
 In particular, the algorithm appears in the `optimize` method of the `ColumnGeneration` class.
-This method creates two instances of the `Optimizer` class, one for the Master problem and the other for the Subproblem, which actually handle the DOcloud job requests.
+This method creates two instances of the `Optimizer` class, one for the Master problem and the other for the Subproblem, which actually handle the DOcplexcloud job requests.
 Note that the `Optimizer` class takes a generic parameter representing the solution class of the optimization model; thus the same code can be used for different optimization models.
 The solve method of the `Optimizer` class creates and executes the job request and retrieves the output, handling